Unless otherwise noted, all library programs are free, thanks to the support of the Friends of the Library.

 Bow Wow Book Buddies

-K-6th grade kids can read to our therapy dogs on Jan.
-22 and Feb.
-5 and 19 at 1:30 p.m.This helps children build confidence in their reading ability with this impartial audience.
-No registration required.
-Sign up for a 15-minute time slot when you arrive.Bring your favorite book or choose one of ours.
+Kindergarten thrrough sixth-grade children can read to our therapy dogs Sept.
+11 and 25 at 1:30 p.m.°This helps children build confidence in their reading ability with this impartial audience.°No registration required.°Sign up for a 15-minute time slot when you arrive.°Bring your favorite book or choose one of ours.

 Join us for popcorn and a movie on the big screen as we present films on Wednesdays at 1 p.m.
-The next one is Jan.
-25. Due to the terms of our license, we can't advertise the title of the movie here.
+September dates are Sept.
+7, 14 and 21.
+Due to the terms of our license, we can't advertise the title of the movie here.
 Call the library at 330-688-3295 ext.
 4 to find out what's playing.

 For youths ages 5 to 17, who are familiar with the basic rules of chess, on the third Monday of the month.
-The next session is Jan.
-23. No signup necessary.
+No signup necessary.
 Teaching is from 6:30 p.m. to 7 p.m.
 Game play begins at 7 p.m.
-Parents of children under 12 years old must remain in the library.
+The next session is Sept.
+19. Parents of children under 12 years old must remain in the library.

 The Library offers free coffee and tea to patrons Monday through Friday from 9 a.m. to 1 p.m.
 Join us in the reference area behind the Information Desk for a hot beverage.
 Look for a special flavor on Wednesdays.